tektechnologies/Instructor-Prep/201/class_7.md

 So the methods that exsist within the pets
 - My next step is to take the getDescription function is accessible my every pet, so we have an exact peice of code to set up for this to work, so if there is one thing that you accept about how code just works and does things, we have this,

+## Prototypes
+1. Every object has a prototype.
+It can be assigned explicitly, or is set to the global Object by default
+1. All objects have the props & methods of their prototype
+1. If a prop or method can't be found on the object itself, the JS engine will look up the prototype chain for it

+- There is a lot of potential for DOM manipulation and JS objects.
+We could potentially make a `render` method on one of the JS objects that can render these new HTML tags as a list to our page when called:
 ```js
 //Pet.prototype.functionname = function(any, parameters, go, here)
 //Benefit is that with any pet that we create will have access to this function.